Abdulrahman-Khalid/ta3mya-plus-plus/docs/output-specs.md

 ### `$0` to `$7`
 The machine has 8 64bit registers.

+The exit code of a program should be stored in $0.

 ## Labels
 Labels are places you can jump to.
 To declare `infLoop` as label: